rockstor/rockstor-doc/disks.rst

 Rockstor has an ability to work with existing partitioned devices, however the recommendation is to use whole disks.
-But where this is specifically not desired or is otherwise unavoidable then a simple mechanism is available to allow the use of a single partition per disk.
+But where this is specifically not desired or is otherwise unavoidable then a simple mechanism is available to allow the use of a single partition per disk (system disk not included).
 This covers most use cases and is a design decision intended to keep configuration simple.

-If a disk has a partition table, it is suspected to have data and Rockstor doesn't allow it's usage until a single partition is chosen (via a Redirect Role) or the partition table is explicitly wiped (removing all partitions and their contained data from the entire disk).
+If a disk has a partition table, it is suspected to have data and Rockstor doesn't allow it's use until a single partition is chosen (via a Redirect Role); or the partition table is explicitly wiped (removing all partitions and their contained data from the entire disk) and the disk is then usable in the preferred "Whole Disk" no redirect role mode.

 Prior to configuration, partitioned disks are displayed with a little **gear icon** next to their name: